AndreasTraut/Machine-Learning-with-Python/README.md

 For the following explanation I decided to use [Docker](https://www.docker.com/).
 What is Docker?
 Docker is "an open-source project that automates the deployment of software applications inside containers by providing an additional layer of abstraction and automation of OS-level virtualization on Linux."
 Learn from the [Docker-Curriculum](https://docker-curriculum.com/) how it works.
 I found an container, which had Apache Spark Version 3.0.0 and Hadoop 3.2 installed and built my machine-learning code (using pyspark) on top of this container.

 I shared my code and developments on Docker-Hub in the following repository [here](https://hub.docker.com/repository/docker/andreastraut/machine-learning-pyspark).
-After having installed Docker you will  need to open Windows Powershell and type the following:
+After having installed the Docker application you will need to pull my "machine-learning-pyspark" image to your computer:

+`docker pull andreastraut/machine-learning-pyspark`

+Then open Windows Powershell and type the following:

+`docker run -dp 8888:8888 andreastraut/machine-learning-pyspark:latest`

 ![](./media/docker_run.jpg)